-The school is affiliated with the Central Board of Secondary Education (CBSE), New Delhi and has about 380 students from class I through XII, 280 of who are boarders.
+The school has about 400 students from class I through XII, 280 of who are boarders.
 The class strength is not more than 25 students and the teacher student ratio is 1:7.

 Sited on a 300-acre site near Varanasi on the banks of the river Ganga, Rajghat Besant School hosts state-of-the-art infrastructure including an assembly hall designed by architect Surendranath Kar and inaugurated on the day of Basant Panchami by Rabindranath Tagore.